SteveDunn/StringlyTyped/README.md

   <img src="./assets/cavey.png">
 </p>

+# NOTE:
+**For an alternative, more performant approach to Value Objects, please see https://github.com/SteveDunn/Vogen**

 ### A cure for StringlyTyped software and PrimitiveObsession.

 Primitive Obsession AKA **StringlyTyped** means being obsessed with primitives.
 It is a Code Smell that degrades the quality of software.